CortexDeveloper/ecs-messages/README.md

 As example we can talk about achivements.
 Player lost match but game designer wants to give him achivement as reward.
 Naive people...<br/>
 So, *CharacterDeathSystem* just post message that available only for **one frame** via service API and hopes that *AchievementsListenerSystem* will react somehow to this sad news.<br/>

 Another good example is analytics.
-Tracking mechanisms can be built with messaging system.<br/>
+Tracking mechanisms can be built with messaging system too.<br/>

 ![Achiements happens..](documentation/images/use_case_achievement.png)